cocodataset/cocoapi/README.txt

 In addition to this API, please download both the COCO images and annotations in order to run the demos and use the API.
 Both are available on the project website.
--Please download, unzip, and place the images in: coco/images/ -Please download and place the annotations in: coco/annotations/ Note that the Python API includes code (python setup.py install) to automatically download the data.
+-Please download, unzip, and place the images in: coco/images/ -Please download and place the annotations in: coco/annotations/

 After downloading the images and annotations run either the Matlab or Python demos for example usage.

+To install Python API, run "python setup.py build_ext --inplace" to compile Cython code.